The Pineapple Incident

 "The Pineapple Incident" is the tenth episode in the first season of the television series How I Met Your Mother.
-It originally aired on November 28, 2005.
+It originally aired on November 28, 2005 on CBS.
 It is the highest viewed episode in season 1 and the second highest overall episode during the nine seasons of How I Met Your Mother.
-It had some of the best fan reception of any How I Met Your Mother episode to date.
+It had some of the best reception of any How I Met Your Mother episode to date.

+The episode features Ted Mosby (Josh Radnor) as he wakes up hung over and attempts to piece together the events of the previous night.

 Plot

 At MacLaren's, Barney, Marshall, and Lily criticize Ted for overthinking every aspect of his life, rather than simply acting on a whim.
-Barney convinces Ted to take five shots of bartender Carl's special blend called "Red Dragon;" Ted claims that he can still function cognitively even under the influence of the alcohol, but shortly afterwards he blacks out.
-He wakes up the next morning with a girl he does not remember beside him in bed, a pineapple on his nightstand, a sprained ankle and his coat partially burnt.
-Ted asks Marshall and Lily about the night and they tell him that he sang along with the jukebox in the bar while standing on a table.
+Barney convinces Ted to take 5 shots of bartender Carl's unique blend called "Red Dragon;" Ted claims that he can still function cognitively even under the influence of alcohol, but shortly afterward, he blacks out.
+He wakes up the following day with a girl he does not remember beside him in bed, a pineapple on his nightstand, a sprained ankle, and his coat partially burnt.
+Ted asks Marshall and Lily about the night, and they tell him that he sang along with the jukebox in the bar ("Voices" by Cheap Trick) while standing on a table.
 He also repeatedly drunk dialed Robin, who was on a date with a wealthy businessman.
-He fell off the table, spraining his ankle and Marshall and Lily took him up to his bed.
-However, they are surprised when Ted asks about the girl on the bed and can shed no light on the pineapple or why Ted's coat is burnt.
+He fell off the table, spraining his ankle, and Marshall and Lily took him to bed.

-Ted calls Barney, thinking that he might know what happened the night before but finds him sprawled in their bathtub.
+Ted calls Barney, thinking he might know what happened the night before, but finds him sprawled in their bathtub.
 Barney recounts that Ted reappeared at the bar around 1 a.m., but when he began to call Robin again, Barney lit Ted's coat on fire.
-After some more time spent at the bar, he put Ted back into bed, although similarly has no idea who the mystery girl is.
-Ted finds that someone wrote on his arm, saying to call the number if Ted was found passed out somewhere.
-Ted calls the number and reaches Carl, who fills in some more of the story: Ted again returned to the bar at 3 a.m., but Carl refused to serve him.
-Ted told Carl the meaning of the word "karaoke" and that he wanted to go see some penguins at the zoo, then suddenly called someone and told her come over and do something "crazy".
-Based on this information, Marshall, Lily, and Barney believe that the mysterious girl in Ted's bed is actually Robin, but as Ted goes to wake her up, Robin calls and tells him she is coming over to discuss the previous night.
+After some more time at the bar, he puts Ted back into bed, although he has no idea who the mystery girl is.
+Ted finds that someone has written on his arm, saying to call the number if Ted is found passed out somewhere.
+Ted calls the number and reaches Carl, who fills in more of the story: Ted returns to the bar at 3 a.m., but Carl refuses to serve him.
+Ted then suddenly calls someone and tells her to come over and do something "crazy."
+Based on this information, Marshall, Lily, and Barney believe that the mysterious girl in Ted's bed is Robin, but as Ted wakes her up, Robin calls and tells him she is coming over to discuss the previous night.